Protelis/Protelis/README.md

   * Click Edit button
   * In Indentation tab, under "General Settings", set "tab policy" to "Spaces only"
   * Apply (you should probably rename the formatter settings).

+Style rules are checked and enforced by the Gradle build system, so if you plan to contribute make sure you adhere.

 #### Import Procedure
 * Install git on your system, if you haven't yet